Andy Polo: Universitario de Deportes

 Polo made his debut in a senior international competition on 1 September 2011 in the second round of the Copa Sudamericana away to Deportivo Anzoategui.
 He was in the starting line up and later provided the assist for teammate Johan Fano's winning goal in the 49th minute, which gave his club a 2–1 win in the first leg.
 After his club got through to the next round and on the day of his 17th birthday, Polo was voted man of the match after he provided an assist for Raul Ruidiaz's goal in the 1–1 draw in the first leg match away to Godoy Cruz.

-In his fourth match of the tournament, Polo scored his first goal in the Copa Sudamericana in the second leg at home (Miguel Grau stadium) against Godoy Cruz.
+In his fourth match of the tournament, he scored his first goal in the Copa Sudamericana in the second leg at home (Miguel Grau stadium) against Godoy Cruz.
 His goal came in the 85th minute by heading in a cross from Edison Flores and eventually forced the match to a penalty shootout, which Universitario won 3–2.

 At the end of the season, Polo was given the award for Jugador Revelación (Breakthrough Player) of the 2011 Torneo Descentralizado season.

-Internazionale

-On 31 January 2014, Italian giants Internazionale signed Polo on a short-term contract for an undisclosed fee.

-Millonarios
+In January 2012, he signed a contract with Serie A club Genoa to join the club upon reaching 18 years of age.
+Thus, Polo was to remain for six more months in Universitario; however, he ended up staying in the club during the whole year.
+In February 2013, he announced that his deal with Genoa had been annulled, for the club did not want to contract his services anymore. and that he would stay in Peru.
+On 23 March, Universitario made public that Polo would not stay in the club.

+Universidad de San Martín

+On 27 March, Universidad de San Martín announced that it had registered Polo before the transfer deadline date, but that he first had to solve irregularities in his contract with Universitario before being able to sign a contract with San Martín.
+In April, Polo was enabled to play with San Martín by the Chamber of Conciliation and Dispute Resolution of the Peruvian Football Federation.
+He played his first game with los Albos against Universidad Técnica de Cajamarca, coming from the bench in the second half.
+In July, Polo scored his first goal with the club against Alianza Lima.

+Inter Milan

+On 31 January 2014, Italian club Inter Milan signed Polo on a short-term contract for an undisclosed fee.
+He then joined the youth sector of the club, comprised by under-19 players.
+He played his first game in March against Padova and scored his first goal on the next matchday against Cagliari.
+Polo played a total of 9 matches, becoming the starting right winger, and scored 2 goals.
+He was also on the bench for a first team game against ChievoVerona on the last matchday of the season, but did not manage to play.